-The shipping of diagnostic specimens, infectious substances and dangerous goods, whether via air or ground, falls under the jurisdiction of many state, federal and international agencies.
-The quality of the containers, packaging materials and insulation that protect a specimen determine whether or not it will arrive in a usable condition.
+The shipping of biologic products, biologic commodities, diagnostic specimens, infectious substances and dangerous goods, whether via air or ground, falls under the jurisdiction of many state, federal and international agencies.
+The quality of the packaging that protects a product or biologic commodity determines whether or not it will arrive at its destination in a satisfactory condition.
+Currently the most stringent regulations we are subject to are the dangerous goods regulations.
 Many of the regulations for transporting dangerous goods in the United States are determined by international rules formulated under the auspices of the United Nations.
+Dangerous goods are usually one-time shipments and are not a part of our regular recyclable Cryoport ExpressTM service.
+When we ship dangerous goods, we follow strict and stringent guidelines.

 The International Civil Aviation Organization ("ICAO") is the United Nations organization that develops regulations (Technical Instructions) for the safe transport of dangerous goods by air.
 If shipment is by air, compliance with the rules established by International Air Transport Association ("IATA") is required.
 IATA is a trade association made up of airlines and air cargo couriers that publishes annual editions of the IATA Dangerous Goods Regulations.
 These regulations interpret and add to the ICAO Technical Instructions to reflect industry practices.
-Additionally, the Centers for Disease Control ("CDC") has regulations (published in the Code of Federal Regulations) for interstate shipping of specimens, and OSHA also addresses the safe handling of Class 6.2 Substances.
+Additionally, the Centers for Disease Control ("CDC") has regulations (published in the Code of Federal Regulations) for interstate shipping of specimens.

-Our Cryoport Express® Shippers meet Packing Instructions 602 and 650 and are certified for the shipment of Class 6.2 Dangerous Goods per the requirements of the ICAO Technical Instructions for the Safe Transport of Dangerous Goods by Air and IATA.
+Our Cryoport Express[®] Shippers meet Packing Instructions 602 and/or 650 and are certified for the shipment of Class 6.2 Dangerous Goods per the requirements of the ICAO Technical Instructions for the Safe Transport of Dangerous Goods by Air and IATA.
 Our present and planned future versions of the Cryoport SmartPak Condition Monitoring Systems will likely be subject to regulation by the Federal Aviation Administration ("FAA"), Federal Communications Commission ("FCC"), Food and Drug Administration ("FDA"), IATA and possibly other agencies which may be difficult to determine on a global basis.